-Information to be provided where personal data is collected from the data subject
+Information to be provided where personal data is collected from the data subject.

-- 19.(1) Where personal data relating to a data subject are collected from the data subject, the data controller shall, at the time when personal data is obtained, provide the data subject with the following: - (a) the identity and the contact details of the data controller and, where applicable, of the data controller's representative; - (b) the contact details of the data privacy officer, where applicable; - (c) the purposes of the processing for which the personal data is intended as well as the legal basis for the processing; - (d) where the processing is done pursuant to 6(1)(b)(x), the legitimate interests pursued by the data controller or by a third party; - (e) the recipients or categories of recipients of the personal data, if any; - where applicable, the fact that the data controller intends to transfer personal data to another country or international organisation and the existence or absence of an adequacy decision by the Commission, or in the case of transfers referred to in sections 24 or 25 reference to the appropriate or suitable safeguards and the means by which to obtain a copy of them or where they have been made available. - (2) In addition to the information referred to in subsection (1), the data controller shall at the time when personal data is obtained, provide the data subject with the following further information necessary to ensure fair and transparent processing:
+- 20.-(1) Where personal data relating to a data subject is collected from the data subject, a data controller shall, at the time when the personal data is obtained, provide the data subject with the following- - (a) the identity and the contact details of the data controller and, where applicable, of the data controller's representative; - (b) the contact details of the data privacy officer, where applicable; - (c) the purposes of the processing for which the personal data is intended as well as the legal basis for the processing; - (d) where the processing is done pursuant to section 7(1)(b)(x), the legitimate interests pursued by the data controller or by a third party; or - (e) the recipients or categories of recipients of the personal data, if any. - (2) In addition to the information referred to in subsection (1), a data controller shall at the time when personal data is obtained, provide the data subject with the following information necessary to ensure fair and transparent processing-

-- (a) the period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period; - (b) the existence of the right to request from the data controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing as well as the right to data portability; - (c) where the processing is done pursuant to section 6(1)(a) or section 9(1) (a), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal: - (d) the right to lodge a complaint with the Commissioner; - (e) whether the provision of personal data is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the data subject is obliged to provide the personal data and of the possible consequences of failure to provide such data; - (f) the existence of automated decision-making, including profiling, referred to in section 18 and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. - (3) Where the data controller intends to further process the personal data for a purpose other than that for which the personal data were collected, the data controller shall provide the data subject prior to that further processing with information on that other purpose and with any relevant further information as referred to in subsection (2). - (4) Subsections (1), (2) and (3) shall not apply where and insofar as the data subject already has the information.
+- (a) the period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period; - (b) the existence of the right to request from the data controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing as well as the right to data portability; - (c) where the processing is done pursuant to section 7(1)(a) or section 10(1)(a), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal; - (d) the right to lodge a complaint with the Commissioner; - (e) whether the provision of personal data is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the data subject is obliged to provide the personal data and of the possible consequences of failure to provide such data; or - (f) the existence of automated decision-making, including profiling, referred to in section 19 and meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. - (3) Where the data controller intends to further process the personal data for a purpose other than that for which the personal data was collected, the data controller shall provide the data subject, prior to the further processing of the personal data, with information on that other purpose and with any relevant further information as referred to in sub-section (2).